arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

 In general, it will be needed to:

-- Install the new ArangoDB binaries on the system
+- Install (or unpack) the new ArangoDB binaries on the system
 - Upgrade the current database (or perform a restore)
 - Optional (but suggested) to keep the system clean (unless there are specific reasons to not do so): remove the old binaries from the system